RaphaelBecker/react_todoapp/README.md

  * clone the projekt
  * In react root (react_todoapp/todoapp) do:
      * Init project by `npm install`
-     * Start the project by: `npm start` should work now
+     * Start the project by: `npm start` should start the npm dev server
      * After successful creation, open project in root with VS code by ```code .```